jhoughes/FromVMsToKubernetes/README.md

 I will update this README with a link to the blog articles for building a Kubernetes cluster soon, or you can check the [FullStackGeek blog](https://www.fullstackgeek.net)

 #Adding a note to say hi from Canada 2021 VMUG Virtual UserCon

+#Adding a note to say hi from KC 2021 VMUG Virtual UserCon